Balunywa/sccm-to-aum-arc-poc/README.md

 Many customers have heavily invested in SCCM over the years, often with deep customizations.
 Azure Update Manager offers a cloud-native alternative, but the journey from SCCM to AUM is **not a lift-and-shift**.
 This repo helps you explore:

-- Can AUM coexist with SCCM in a hybrid state?
+- AUM coexistence with SCCM in a hybrid state?
 - What are the current gaps or friction points?
-- How far can you go today?

 ---

 ##  What's Inside